lethalsilicon/git_commands/README.md

 		git commit -m "using ours (or) theirs" (With comment)

-Step 7: Submit a Pull Rgitquest.
+Step 7: Submit a Pull Request.
 If you edited someone else's repo and want to add it to theirs.
 Look for the "Pull Request" button on your repo page.